jasiekdrabek/recipies-angular-app/README.md

 ![Home page](/screenshoots/Dashboard.png)

-here we have dashboard where we can choose home page or recipies or recipies in folder.
-We can also open top 3 recipies.
+here we have dashboard where we can choose home page or recipes or recipies in folder.
+We can also open recipes that we added to favorite.

-### All recipies
+### All recipes

 ![All recipies](/screenshoots/allRecipies.png)

-View where we can find all recipies. to implement pagination I used ngx-pagination.
-By clicing red 'x' we can delete recipie.
+View where we can find all recipes. to implement pagination I used ngx-pagination.
+By clicing red 'x' we can delete recipe.
+Click on heart add to favorite or remove from favorite chosen recipe.
+And when we click on recipe name opens view with recipe details.
- And when we click on recipie name opens view with recipie details.
  There is also search option.

-### Recipies in folders
+### Recipes in folders

 ![Recipies in folders](/screenshoots/recipiesInFolders.png)

-Here we have view with recipies in folders.
-We can do basic CRUD(create, read, update and delete) operations on folders and recipies.
+Here we have view with recipes in folders.
+We can do basic CRUD(create, read, update and delete) operations on folders and recipes.
 We can also move opened folder to another folder.
 All options that were available in all recipies view can be done here too, but search looks only for elements in opened folder.